 - 8.1 A report to S&R Committee in April 2018 agreed a sum of £100k for a Borough Investment Fund.
 No bids for the Borough Investment Fund have been received in 2021/22 to date.
-There is still £71k of the original £100k allocation remaining. - 8.2 Expenditure and progress on the CIL Neighbourhood Scheme (15%) will be reported to members in November as part of the Quarter 2 monitoring report.
+There is still £71k of the original £100k allocation remaining. - 8.2 The 2021/22 scheme is underway with the first stage assessment of bids having concluded with successful bids progressing to the second stage.
+The assessment of bids at this final stage is scheduled for 1 November, at which stage a decision will be made as to how funds will be allocated.
+Schemes which are allocated funding can then commence and progress will be included in the quarterly capital monitoring reports. - 8.3 Expenditure and progress on the CIL Neighbourhood Scheme (15%) is detailed in Appendix 1.